NajilaB/profile/README.md

 # Hi.
-### we are still working on things around here.
+### We are still working on things around here.
-##Hopefully you can come back to a much greater content.
+## Hopefully you can come back to a much greater content.
-###Wich can only happen if I "commit"enough to the cause.
+### Wich can only happen if I "commit"enough to the cause.